Lisbon man arrested for allegedly breaking into Bowdoinham apartment, threatening resident

-BOWDOINHAM — A Lisbon man was arrested Friday after allegedly breaking into a Bowdoinham apartment that morning and threatening a resident with a knife.
+BOWDOINHAM — A Lisbon man was arrested Friday after allegedly breaking into a Bowdoinham apartment that morning and threatening the resident with a knife.

 Police say Charles Anderson, 42, is charged with burglary, theft by unauthorized taking and two counts of violation of conditions of release.
-These are Class C felony crimes punishable by up to five years incarceration and a $5,000 fine.
+These are Class C felonies punishable by up to five years incarceration and a $5,000 fine.

 Anderson is also charged with domestic violence criminal threatening, domestic violence domestic assault and obstructing the report of a crime — Class D crimes punishable by up to 364 days incarceration and a $2,000 fine.